 The bar has been raised on logistics performance.
 Retail customers want perfect orders (expect a fine if they’re not perfect), and they want them faster and delivered within tighter and tighter time windows.

 As a logistics manager, the spotlight is shining brighter on you and, by extension, your logistics service providers (3PLs).
 You want and need your 3PLs to be great.
 But, ironically, achieving that result may have as much to do with how hard and how smart you work, as your 3PL.

 Affiliates of Harkness Capital Partners have agreed to make an investment in Kane Is Able, Inc. to support KANE’s growth strategy of expanding its services and national presence.

-In our “Dispatches From the Road” feature, the KANE Blog will periodically publish interviews with our drivers – the men and women who live and breathe the transportation topics we often write about.
-In our third installment, we interview KANE driver, Scott Donlin.
+In our “Dispatches from the Road” feature, the KANE blog will periodically publish interviews with our drivers – the men and women who live and breathe the transportation topics we often write about.
+In our newest installment, we interview KANE driver John Shepherd, III.

 Specific consumer products look exactly the same when they roll off the manufacturing line.
 To satisfy retailer requirements, however, these identical products are wrapped, sealed, tied and packed in dozens, even hundreds, of different ways for presentation on the retail shelf.
 Consumer packaged goods (CPG) companies often outsource custom product packaging to outside contract packagers, adding a costly and time-consuming step between manufacturing and the distribution center.